Access, Advocacy, and Achievement

 Services and Accommodations

 The DRC is committed to leveling the playing field for students with disabilities through services and accommodations.
 Students new to the DRC will need to make an initial meeting appointment.
-At this appointment, a DRC staff member and the student will discuss the need for accommodations and determine reasonable accommodations through conversation and documentation.
-Disability documentation is not necessary at the initial appointment, but it is highly recommended that students submit documentation.
+At this appointment, a DRC staff member and the student will discuss the need for accommodations and determine academic accommodations.
+It is preferred that disability documentation is presented during the initial meeting with DRC staff.
+For more information on disability documentation, please see "Forms" tab.

 Accommodated Testing Program

-The Accommodated Testing Program provides proctoring services to students with disabilities who are registered with the DRC.
+The Accommodated Testing Program provides proctoring services to students with disabilities.
 Students are advised to set up their testing accommodations as close to the beginning of the semester as possible by meeting with a staff member of the DRC.
 Students requesting testing accommodations will deliver an Accommodation Memo to their instructors outlining the testing accommodations that the student is eligible for.
-All accommodations are based on disability documentation given to the DRC by the student.
-Testing accommodations include but are not limited to extended time for exams, use of a reader or scribe, use of a computer for essay exams and or alternate location.
+Testing accommodations include but are not limited to extended time for exams, use of a reader or scribe, use of a computer for essay exams and alternate location.